-International students for whom English is not the native language are required to take an English Language Placement Examination (ELPE) during the Office of International Students and Scholars (OISS) new graduate student orientation.
+International students for whom English is not the native language are required to take an English Language Placement Examination (ELPE) before the beginning of a quarter.
 International students who attended a four-year undergraduate foreign institution that offered English medium classes only are exempt from taking the English Language Placement Exam (ELPE).
 The results of the examination are used to place students in appropriate language classes or to exempt them from taking more English classes.
 Although requirements are normally satisfied in three quarters or less, some students are required to continue in the program for additional quarters.
 The ECE Department will require that such students enroll in the indicated course/s each quarter until exempted from further studies.

-Students receiving ESL course placements, either through the ELPE or the TA Language Evaluation, are recommended to complete these placements at the earliest possible time.
-Students who have not completed ESL placements will be given lower priority in TA assignments in subsequent years.
-A student may not file a petition for a Filing Fee Leave of Absence status if they have not completed all ESL placement courses.
+Students receiving Linguistics course placements, either through the ELPE or the TA Language Evaluation, are recommended to complete these placements at the earliest possible time.
+Students who have not completed Linguistcs placements will be given lower priority in TA assignments in subsequent years.
+A student may not file a petition for a Filing Fee Leave of Absence status if they have not completed all Linguistics placement courses.

-WRIT 109ST may be used as a substitute for the ESL written language placement as long as it is not also used to satisfy another requirement.
+WRIT 109ST may be used as a substitute for the Linguistics written language placement as long as it is not also used to satisfy another requirement.